JGL/CCIDiploma-AutumnWinter2019/README.md

 Following the <a href="https://twitter.com/helenbevan/status/1175650749797167104?s=11">latest research</a>, I've decided to shift us from pairs to threes.
 After all, <a href="https://www.youtube.com/watch?v=np0YIaHv6LQ">three is a magic number</a>.

-However, at the end of term, you will be assessed individually.
+However, at the end of block 1 (halfway through term 2), you will be assessed individually.
 Unit 1 and Unit 3 are assessed in different ways:

-- Unit 1 - "Creative coding and creative computing frameworks" - this unit will be assessed in two ways - via multiple choice test and practical exam.
+- Unit 1 - "Creative coding and creative computing frameworks" - this unit will be assessed in two ways - via multiple choice test and practical coding exam.
 In the multiple choice test you will be presented with a series of questions relating explicitly to course content.
 You must choose between up to 4 potentially correct answers per question.
 In the Practical Exam you will be individually asked to write a basic program to demonstrate the application of creative coding to a set problem.
 Each part is worth 50% of the unit mark.
+You will be given 1 hour to complete 20 multiple choice questions.
+You will be given 2 hours to complete the practical coding exam.
 - Unit 3 - "Creative Practice: Visual coding and physical computing" - this unit will be assessed via the presentation of a project that you will work towards throughout the first term and half of the second.
 This unit is about putting skills from Unit 1 (and others) to use in a project.
-You will be assessed on your presentation and the ‘slide deck’ from the presentation.
+You will be assessed on your presentation and the ‘slide deck’ from the presentation, which may contain elements you didn't present.
+You will be given 5 minutes to present, with 5 minutes of discussion.

 ## Homework Projects